Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample8_ModelCompose.md

 Response<CustomFormModel> purchaseOrderCleaningSuppliesModel = await client.StartTrainingAsync(new Uri(purchaseOrderCleaningSuppliesUrl), useTrainingLabels: true, new TrainingOptions() { DisplayName = "Purchase order - Cleaning Supplies" }).WaitForCompletionAsync();
 ```

 When a purchase order happens, the employee in charge uploads the form to our application.
 The application then needs to recognize the form to extract the total value of the purchase order.
-Instead of asking the user to look for the specific `modelId` according to the nature of the form, you can create a composed model that aggregates the previews models, and use that model in `StartRecognizeCustomForms` and let the service decide which model fits best according to the form provided.
+Instead of asking the user to look for the specific `modelId` according to the nature of the form, you can create a composed model that aggregates the previous models, and use that model in `StartRecognizeCustomForms` and let the service decide which model fits best according to the form provided.

 ```C# Snippet:FormRecognizerSampleCreateComposedModel
 List<string> modelIds = new List<string>()